Protecting the world’s most unique endangered animals.

 Start your #AnimalEDGEucation

-We are excited to launch a new range of educational material that teach young curious minds about EDGE animals.
+We are excited to launch a new range of educational resources that teach young curious minds about EDGE animals.
 New packs released every two week from the start of June until 24th July.

 Chap. v - Fun & Games

 Securing the future of EDGE species is a serious business, but we can still have fun while we learn!
 Play our family-friendly games and find out more about protecting the planet’s most weird and wonderful creatures.